TuringAllies/turingAllies/README.md

 # README

-# What is in this repo, you ask?
+# What is in this repo:

 - The source code for `Turing Allies`

 # What is `Turing Allies`?

-It's an Open Source Project built by students/alum, for students/alum
+It's an Open Source Project built by us, for us

 # What does it do?

-It allows job-seekers to add a Company's name that's interviewed them.
+The goal is to gather a list of companies who have:

-And it allows job-seekers to browse Company's that are potential employers.
+1. Recently Hired Students, or

-This way we're able to locate those companies who were **bold** enough (and smart enough) to consider Turing students/grads as potential employees.
+2. Recently Interviewed Students

 # What do you expect me to share about my interview?

 Only what you're comfortable sharing.
-Hopefully, at a minimum, that's the company name that you spoke with.
+Hopefully -- at a minimum -- the company name.
 Beyond that, everything else is optional.

 # So what do I do with this repo?